Newark Liberty International Airport: Airport information

 Newark Airport, along with LaGuardia and JFK airports, uses a uniform style of color-coded signage throughout the airport properties, designed by Paul Mijksenaar.
 Former New York City traffic reporter Bernie Wagenblast provides the voice for the airport's radio station and curbside announcements, as well as the messages heard onboard AirTrain Newark and in its stations.
 The airport has the IATA airport code EWR, rather than a designation that begins with the letter 'N' because the designator of "NEW" is already assigned to Lakefront Airport in New Orleans.
 Also, the Department of the Navy uses three-letter identifiers beginning with N for its purposes.
+In October 2022, the IATA removed Newark from the NYC city code after introducing new global standards for "Multi-Airport Cities."